top of page

 For over 65 years Wellington County has enjoyed Junior Box Lacrosse.
 From the dirt floors in the original Elora arena (Players remember getting sticks full of dirt when they scooped up the ball) to present day cement floors and who knows, maybe indoor synthetic turf in the foreseeable future ???

 Some very good teams followed, with the fans always by their side.
-It wasn't until 1976 that the Mohawks would make a return to the National Championship Tournament hosted that year by the Windsor Warlocks who Elora had previously beaten in the Western Division Final.
-Players such as Wayne England, Craig Robinson, Charlie, Brad and Jeff Landoni, snipers Morley Bosomworth and Larry Dobbie, team Captain Brent Service along with goaltender Scott Marshall lead the Elora Mohawks to an 8-6 victory over the British Columbia representative, Burnaby Cablevision.
-An estimated 400 fans made the trip to the border city to watch the final game and cheer on the Mohawks.
-Arriving back home after midnight, the festivities extended throughout the early morning hours and well after dawn as locals first gathered at the Legion to celebrate with the team after a very large and boisterous parade through the Village.
-This year (2026) marks the 50th anniversary of this Junior 'B' Founders Cup Championship team.
+It wasn't until 1976 with Coach Ron Weatherhead and the leadership of team Captain Brent Service that the Mohawks would make a return to the National Championship Tournament hosted that year by the Windsor Warlocks who Elora had previously beaten in the Western Division Final.
+Players such as Jerry McCulligh, Pete Machin, Wayne England, Steve Pinchin, Craig Robinson, the Landoni's, Charlie, Brad and Jeff, snipers Morley Bosomworth and Larry Dobbie, along with a goaltender trio of Scott Marshall, Barry Miller and Rob Mason led the Elora Mohawks to an 8-6 victory over the British Columbia representative, Burnaby Cablevision.
+The local paper estimated 400 fans made the trip to the border city to watch the final game and cheer on the Mohawks.
+Arriving back home well after midnight, the festivities extended throughout the early morning hours and well past dawn as locals first gathered at the Legion to celebrate with the team after a very large and boisterous parade through the Village.

 For the next nine seasons the Mohawks played Junior 'A' with varying degrees of success.
 In 1978 they lost to the Whitby "Braves" CBC Builders in the Ontario Final.